godlikepanos/anki-3d-engine/README.md

 - `sponza`: The Crytek's Sponza scene
 - `simple_scene`: A simple scene
 - `physics_playground`: A scene with programmer's art and some physics interactions
+- `skeletal_animation`: A simple scene with an animated skin

 You can try running them and interacting with them.
 To run sponza, for example, execute the binary from any working directory.